LinusChukwuma/alx-system_engineering-devops/README.md

-This is about article on what happens when you type a wed address
+This is about application server